 Leicester City FC

 While Leicester City does not have as colorful a history as some of their Midlands rivals, the club can boast of spending only a single season outside the top two divisions of English football.
-They have won seven Second Division titles and three League Cups, plus being responsible of finishing first in Premier League against all odds in 2016.
+They have won several Second Division titles and three League Cups, and being responsible for finishing first in the Premier League against all odds in 2016.
 Leicester is known for their long-standing rivalry with Nottingham Forest, a feature usually referred to as the East Midlands derby.
-In service of intercepting shots against its own goal have the legends Gordon Banks and Peter Shilton been.
+In the club's past, two of England’s most legendary goalkeepers, Gordon Banks and Peter Shilton, have been protecting the net.